apiaryio/apiaryio.github.com/_posts/2015-12-16-API-Blueprint-Future.md

 comments: true
 ---

-What would be API Blueprint like if it started today?
+What would API Blueprint be like if it started today?
 Different vocabulary, features or grammar concepts?

-The truth is, in past three years, API Blueprint was putting its flag in the sand.
-Carving out its concepts and defining the emerging API design space.
+The truth is – in the past three years – API Blueprint was putting its flag in the sand.
+It was carving out its concepts and defining the emerging API design space.

-From its beginnings API Blueprint stood out for its simplicity and collaborative nature.
+From its beginnings, API Blueprint stood out for its simplicity and collaborative nature.
 The aim has always been to create a simple, concise yet powerful language.
-A language in which everybody can think about the design of an API.
+To provide a medium for everybody to think about a design of an API.

 I am still shocked how much these core values resonated with the community.
-It was the bet we took.
-To ask programmers and architects to write in plain text instead of JSON or XML.
-To not generate the API description from code but instead to take the effort and scope out an API definition before coding.
+To ask programmers to write in plain text instead of JSON or XML was the bet we took.
+And the bet wasn't only about writing in freeform text.
+We have also asked to not generate the API description from code but instead to take the effort and scope out an API definition before coding.

-After the three years I can say our bet was well worth taking.
+After three years I can say our bet was well worth taking.
 API Blueprint is now growing faster then ever.
-It has way over 3000 star gazers on [GitHub][1] and almost 200 000 blueprints just in Apiary itself.
+It has way over 3000 star gazers on [GitHub][1] and almost 200,000 blueprints in Apiary itself.
 It's now used everywhere from IoT devices to banks.

 ### The most important feature

 So where is API Blueprint going next?
-Before looking into the future let's start with the presence.
+Before looking into the future let's start with the present.

-In 2015, we have spent most of the year building only one feature — the description of body parameters.
+In 2015, we have spent most of the year building only one feature—the description of body parameters.
 Also know as the [MSON syntax][2].

-Only one feature?!?
+Only one feature?
 Why?

 Because it brings the single most important concept in understanding an API.
-The description of the application data model domain and its semantics.
+It introduces the description of the application data model domain and its semantics.

-When encountering a new system I first need to understand its semantics.
-What is the data in it and what I can do with it.
-Only then I can start asking how to interact with it.
+When encountering a new system, I first need to understand its semantics.
+What is the data in it, and what I can do with it?
+Only then I can start asking how to interact with the system.
 This may sound trivial but it isn't.
-If my customers do not know what my is API offering why should they bother interacting with?
+If my customers do not know what my API is offering, why should they bother interacting with?

 I am already hinting here where the API Blueprint is heading.